jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 Three steps are required to create an l2vpn connection between two routers (we perform these steps in our [video](https://youtu.be/UkHj9OgHHyo) which you can use a reference):

 #### 1. Establish a NETCONF connection
-This is between Frinx ODL and each of the two routers which we'll use for the L2VPN.
+This is between FRINX ODL and each of the two routers which we'll use for the L2VPN.

 - Use Postman REST calls: `NETCONF connection/connect pe1` (for router 1) and `NETCONF connection/connect pe2` (for router 2):